Academic Legion (Vienna): History

 News of events which would develop into the end of the Legion's domination of Austrian politics came during the course of this conference.
 In the face of the reports they received, the Viennese representatives returned home.
 The imperial government had dispatched troops to Hungary to quell disturbances there.
 In response, the Viennese revolutionaries took to the streets.
 They lynched the imperial minister of war, Theodor Franz, Count Baillet von Latour, and drove government troops under Count Auersperg from the city.
-On 23 October, Austrian field marshal Alfred Windischgrätz arrived with a large body of reenforcements, and by 31 October the rebellion was crushed, the Legion members having all fled or been killed or captured.
+On 23 October, Austrian field marshal Alfred Windischgrätz arrived with a large body of reinforcements, and by 31 October the rebellion was crushed, the Legion members having all fled or been killed or captured.